-Having no one to call family or friend is better than having a single narcissist pretend to be one, yet I am grateful for the narcissists in my life and feel blessed.
+Having no one to call family or friend is better than having a single narcissist pretend to be one, yet I am grateful for the narcissists in my life.

 I have had to deal with many narcissists in my life, and they nearly tore me apart.
 In fact, it was only two years ago that I found myself sleeping on the couch of a narcissistic, downright psychopathic mother who was doing everything in her power to destroy me spiritually and emotionally.
 I struggled to sleep and woke up every day in excruciating pain, unable to turn my neck or even bend my back.

 My positive affirmations had subconsciously transformed into hysterical cries for help — loud enough for everyone to hear — and you can bet my abusive narcissistic mother used every bit of it in her smear campaign against me.

 These were sleep-deprived days when I would often yell at myself to WAKE UP!
 Yes, the physical pain was unbearable, but not as much as the emotional turmoil I endured.

 I had a roof over my head, but I was homeless.
 I had a “mother”, a “father”, “brothers”, and “friends”, but I was alone.
 These were people that, as conventional wisdom would have it, were suppose to be my home team — my sanctuary — but in fact turned out to be the most hazardous, mischievous and untrustworthy characters to ever grace my life.

 Yet, I held on and couldn’t let go.
 I watched as they exploited my empathy, loyalty and honesty, sweeping all signs of their treachery and betrayal under the rug.
 I watched as my sense of worth was slowly eroded by their words and actions.
 I watched as my body deteriorated from decades of emotional and spiritual abuse, unable to do anything.

 - Coming To Terms With My Complex PTSD, A Narc Abuse Story

 - 10 Common Traits That Make Someone A Narcissist